dolphin246/scramblingcereal/README.md

-# A fun tool to mess with securly
+# Securascramble

-This is a fork of [Securly Kill V111](https://github.com/zek-c/Securly-Kill-V111) to make the code more open and to make improvements on it.
+This is a fork of [Securly Kill V111](https://github.com/zek-c/Securly-Kill-V111) that make the code more open source, fixes bugs, and adds general improvements.
+The tool works by simply spamming enough cookies that Securly denies all requests.

-If you want to use this program, go [Securascramble website](https://epicminer256.github.io/Securascramble/)
+# Installing to browser
+Install this script to your web browser from the [Securascramble website](https://epicminer256.github.io/Securascramble/)